dineshkumar9786/M2-Embedded_Plant-Watering-system/1_Requirements/README.md

  - Cost effective.
  - Maintenance is easy.

-### Weakness
+## Weakness
- • Limited range.
+ - Limited range.

-### Opportunities
+## Opportunities
- Audio and camera can be used to make it advantageous
+ - Audio and camera can be used to make it advantageous

-### Threats
+## Threats
-Incase high voltage occurs components may get damage.
+- Incase high voltage occurs components may get damage.

 # **4W's and 1H**

 ## Who
-Visual impaired person can use it for obstacle detection for assisantance example by implementing this system on white cane etc.
+- Visual impaired person can use it for obstacle detection for assisantance example by implementing this system on white cane etc.

 ## What
-This system is used for measuring the distance between the object or obstacle as it provides accurate distance.
+- This system is used for measuring the distance between the object or obstacle as it provides accurate distance.

 ## When
-This system isn used when we want to calculate the approxomate distance from a particular object inorder to avoid the obstacle.
+- This system isn used when we want to calculate the approxomate distance from a particular object inorder to avoid the obstacle.

 ## Where
- System designed can be implemented in several applications, like obstacle detection, in industries, companies also has applications in robotics.
+ - System designed can be implemented in several applications, like obstacle detection, in industries, companies also has applications in robotics.

 ##  How
- As the ultrasonic sensor uses transmitter to transmit sound waves and oncethe transmitted wave  bounce back and is received by ultrasonic receiver.
+ - As the ultrasonic sensor uses transmitter to transmit sound waves and oncethe transmitted wave  bounce back and is received by ultrasonic receiver.
 By using the reciver timing distance is calculated.

-## Details requirements
+## Detail requirements
 ### High Level Requirements

 | ID | Description | Status |